Feeding and matching a 1/4 lambda circumference loop antenna.

 Calculation example using 66pacific calculations :

-G0CWT found empirically that the current around the circumference of a 1/4 lambda loop is NOT constant, but varies largely.
+By research, G0CWT found that the current around the circumference of a 1/4 lambda loop is NOT constant, but varies largely.

-This has large consequences for the real loop properties.
+has large consequences for practical (real) loop properties.

 Calculation example using practical impedance measurements

 From this and the 100W transmitter power we can calculate ( I2 = P / R) the loop current as